carvel-dev/imgpkg/docs/working-directly-with-images.md

 ## Working directly with images

-In some cases imgpkg's [bundle](resources.md#bundle) concept is not wanted (or necessary). imgpkg provides `--image` flag for push, pull and copy commands.
-When `--image` flag is used, there is no need for a special `.imgpkg` directory where metadata is stored.
+In rare cases imgpkg's [bundle](resources.md#bundle) concept is not wanted (or necessary). imgpkg provides a `--image` flag for push, pull and copy commands.
+When the `--image` flag is used, there is no need for a `.imgpkg` directory to store metadata.

-We recommend to use bundle concept (`--bundle` flag) for most use cases.
+For most use cases, we suggest using the bundle concept and `--bundle` flag.